 At CLI we help people who have experience of the criminal justice system, addiction, homelessness, and mental ill-health, recognise their potential as individuals, build their self-esteem and achieve their aspirations.
-We strongly believe that effective change is delivered by quality relationships built over time and centred on community-based recovery work.
-That's why our recovery workers have a maximum caseload of 15, ensuring everyone has the time and focus to help inspire those we support to build a more fulfilling life.
-If you're looking for an opportunity to really make a difference, we have several fantastic positions available across CLI including Recovery Workers, Project Coordinators and Recovery Community Coordinators.
+We strongly believe that effective change is delivered by quality relationships built over time and centred on community-based That's why our recovery workers have a maximum caseload of 15, ensuring everyone has the time and focus to help inspire those we support to build a more fulfilling life. have several fantastic positions available across CLI including Recovery Workers, Project Coordinators and Recovery Community Coordinators.
 All roles come with competitive salaries, excellent annual leave, training and development, company laptop and phone, and a highly supportive working environment in a truly value driven organisation.
-If you would like to join our passionate team inspiring others to really flourish, we want to hear from you.
-We actively welcome those with lived experience of offending, addiction, homelessness, or mental health issues as part of our team.
-Where others see risk, we see opportunity.

 Scan the QR code to view our current vacancies